AdobeDocs/learning-manager.en/help/migrated/kb/module-not-marked-complete.md

 ---

+# Module is marked incomplete on course completion in Adobe Learning Manager {#module-is-marked-incomplete-on-course-completion-in-adobe-learning-manager}

 # **Issue**

 Even after a learner completes a course in Adobe Learning Manager, the module is marked as incomplete.